 10. Take advantage of nature and its elements

-Living off-grid will be a constant learning experience and the idea you may have for your home and how it will function may be completely different from the way it will work out in reality.
-Take into consideration these suggestions before deciding to go and live off-grid and you will know which are the things you have to do and how to do them.
+Living off-grid will be a constant learning experience.
+The idea you may have for your home and how it will function may be completely different from the way it will work out in reality.
+Take into consideration these suggestions before deciding to go and live off-grid.
+You will discover which are the things you have to do and how to do them.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website: